phr34k/serpent/README.md

 ## Feedback

-Feedback and constributions are always appreciated, just drop a note, or reach out.
+Feedback and contributions are always appreciated, just drop a note, or reach out.
 Please do note that in the current stage the project isn't mature enough to be used in production environments compared to other alternatives such as psake or premake.